-“Mad World” by Tears for Fears, released in 1982 on the album The Hurting, explores feelings of isolation, sadness, and frustration with modern life.
-The song’s meaning revolves around a bleak perspective on daily existence, where people seem trapped in repetitive, unfulfilling routines.
-Its haunting lyrics and melancholic melody made it a defining track of the early ’80s new wave movement.
+“Mad World” by Tears for Fears is a pop song about isolation, sadness, and frustration with modern life.
+It’s a bleak perspective on daily existence, where people seem trapped in repetitive, unfulfilling routines.

 Verse 1: A Cycle of Emptiness